robdmob/amstrad-cpc-cowsay/README.md

-# CPCcowsay
+# CPC Cowsay

-Version of Cowsay and Fortune as an Amstrad CPC Expansion ROMhttps://github.com/robdmob/CPCcowsay
+Version of Cowsay and Fortune as an Amstrad CPC Expansion ROM.

+Written to assemble in WinAPE's built-in assembler.